cubeta-io/cubeta-starter/docs/usage.md

-Of course there isn't a column type called translatable in Laravel . to make it easier for you to use the prepared things for the translation we called this column translatable in fact the generated column type is json but in this way we've marked this column as translatable so the generated code will make sure to use the `LanguageShape` validation rule on the validation and cast this column to `Translatable::class` .
+Of course there isn't a column type called translatable in Laravel . to make it easier for you to use the prepared things for the translation we called this column translatable in fact the generated column type is json but in this way we've marked this column as translatable so the generated code will make sure to use the `ValidTranslatableJson` validation rule on the validation and cast this column to `Translatable::class` .

-the `Translatable::class` is a custom cast class you can check on it in `app/Casts` directory , and its job is to cast the translated value (basically json string) to `\App\Serializers\Translatable` object which class that will make your localized data handling easier [check on it here](translatable-serializer.md#translatable-attributes-handling).
+the `Translatable::class` is a custom cast class you can check on it in `app/Casts` directory , and its job is to cast the translated value (basically JSON string) to `\App\Serializers\Translatable` object which class that will make your localized data handling easier [check on it here](translatable-serializer.md#translatable-attributes-handling).

-The `LanguageShape` validation rule will make sure that the received json is simple and hasn't any nesting objects e.g :
+The `ValidTranslatableJson` validation rule will make sure that the received json is simple and hasn't any nesting objects e.g :

 ```json
 {